F1 Academy — how the inclusion‑led model is redefining motorsport partnership

 Officially known as the Terrorism (Protection of Premises) Act, Martyn’s Law aims to ensure that all public venues — including sports grounds, arenas and recreational facilities — are better prepared to respond to the threat of terrorism.

-Since receiving Royal Assent on 3 April 2025, the Government has indicated that there will be an implementation period of at least 24 months before the Act comes into force.
-During this time, further Home Office guidance will be published around the obligations placed on premises and events, including sports venues.
+Since receiving Royal Assent on 3 April 2025, the Government has indicated that there’ll be an implementation period of at least 24 months before the Act comes into force.
+A key development is the publication of statutory guidance in April 2026, which provides practical detail on how organisations are expected to meet their obligations and shifts Martyn’s Law from a concept to a more operational framework.

-Here, Catherine Forshaw explains what sports clubs and event organisers need to know about Martyn’s Law.
+Here, Catherine Forshaw and Emily Rickard explain what sports clubs and event organisers need to know about Martyn’s Law ahead of the State of Play conference.

 Martyn’s Law introduces a tiered framework for terrorism preparedness based on venue size.